-The operating activities of the Network are included in other net non-operating expenses in the statement of revenues, expenses, and changes in net position for the year ended September 30, 2021.
+The operating activities of the Network are included in other net non-operating expenses in the statement of revenues, expenses, and changes in net position for the year ended September 30, 2022.

 Florida Medical Insurance Corporation - In August 2016, Florida Medical Insurance Corporation (the "Captive") was issued a license permitting it to transact business as a domestic captive insurer by the State of Florida Office of Insurance Regulation.
 The Captive is a wholly owned subsidiary of NBMS.
-PMC paid insurance premiums to the Captive of approximately \$1,768,000 in 2021, which was recorded in operating expenses in the statement of revenues, expenses, and changes in net position.
+PMC paid insurance premiums to the Captive of approximately \$1,936,500 in 2022, which was recorded in operating expenses in the statement of revenues, expenses, and changes in net position.
 The premium expense is eliminated in consolidation.

 Jess Parrish Medical Foundation, Inc. - The Foundation is a Florida 501(c)(3) corporation, which raises money to support the District's programs and for the general advancement of health care organizations and objectives.
-The activities of the Foundation are included in other net non-operating expenses in the statement of revenues, expenses, and changes in net position for the year ended September 30, 2021.
+The District has determined that the Foundation's financial statements are immaterial for inclusion in the District's financial statements.
+As such, the District has elected to exclude the Foundation activities from the District's financial statements which is applied retroactively by restating balances in these financial statements as of October 1, 2021.

 Home Health Program - NBMS has a 25% joint venture interest in the Parrish Home Health Program.
-The operating activities of the program are included in other net nonoperating expenses in the statements of revenues, expenses, and changes in net position for the year ended September 30, 2021.
+The operating activities of the program are included in other net nonoperating expenses in the statements of revenues, expenses, and changes in net position for the year ended September 30, 2022.

 Dialysis Program - NBMS has a 40% joint venture interest in the Dialysis Program.
-The operating activities of the Dialysis program are included in other net non-operating expenses in the statement of revenues, expenses, and changes in net position for the year ended September 30, 2021.
+The operating activities of the Dialysis program are included in other net non-operating expenses in the statement of revenues, expenses, and changes in net position for the year ended September 30, 2022.